ZayidaQ/E-commerce-website/README.md

 - This website is mainly built using HTML and CSS and a little bit of JS
 - Checkout page was built using Bootstrap
+- Logo was designed and created by me

 ## Built With >
 * HTML